Skip to content

 • Since the vehicles are almost silent, noise pollution is reduced, enhancing the tranquillity of the environment.

-• The vehicles are exempt from road tax and congestion charges.
+• The vehicles are exempt from road tax.

 • Electric motors have very few moving parts and don't need engine oil, anti-freeze or transmission fluid, so they require relatively little maintenance and can drive a greater number of lifetime miles than petrol or diesel vehicles.